 Plain hardtack style biscuits are actually simpler in ingredients and much harder and have been made for soldiers and sailors since ancient times.
 It was known as a dhourra cake to Egyptian mariners and buccellum in the Roman Legions.
 The British Royal Navy was among the first to mass-produce hardtack as early as the 1660s.

 The typical Australian Anzac Biscuit today is a simple sweeter biscuit, made using various combinations of rolled oats, flour, sugar, butter, golden syrup, baking soda, boiling water and sometimes desiccated coconut.
 Its extra ingredients make it softer to chew or crunchy and slightly sweeter of course, but not a classically sweet biscuit and still with a reasonable long life.

 Australian Bush Recipe

 Long before they were nicknamed Anzacs, these simple oaten biscuits were made from old recipes used by Australia's famous outback cooks who would substitute honey when they didn’t have sugar or golden syrup and animal fat when they didn’t have butter.
 Their appeal was in their simplicity to make, ease to transport and long life qualities.

-They were always been good treats to stick in the tucker bag of a man working out in the bush who would not come home very night but camp out often because of the distance to get home, and a treat when guests come over.
+They were always good treats to stick in the tucker bag of a man working out in the bush who would not come home very night but camp out often because of the distance to get home, and a treat when guests came over.